 The vegetation of Strzałkowo municipality consists mainly of agrocenoses of arable lands and pastures, wastelands, uncontrolled greenery and greenery accompanying developed areas.
 Semi-natural meadow and swamp communities found along watercourses and in closed depressions, as well as mid-field clumps of shrubs and trees and avenues of roadside trees are an important variety for the natural environment.
 A small area of Strzałkowo, approx. 1.6%, is covered by forests and wooded areas.
 The project area is devoid of any areas overgrown with trees or shrubs.
-In the western part of plot No. 64/27 is located a deciduous forest, covering an area of approx. 0.9 ha, with dominant species of birch.
-South of the plot, there are forest areas classified as fresh mixed coniferous forests with dominant species of Scotch pine and silver birch, and smaller quantities of European larch, pedunculate oak and black alder on fresh rusty soils.
-The undergrowth layer is covered with small-leaved lime and glossy buckthorn.
+In the north-western part of plot No. 64/27, a deciduous forest is located, covering an area of approx. 0.9 ha, with dominant species of birch.